 Let’s begin by understanding what CPC training is all about.
 The premise of driving a large vehicle is risky and it’s something only a professionally trained driver can handle.
-This is why a lot of effort is put into HGV training, training drivers and professionalising the system as much as possible.
+This is why a lot of effort is put into training for HGVs, training drivers and professionalising the system as much as possible.
 The government has designed consistent regulations to make sure all drivers go through CPC training (the Driver Certificate of Professional Competence) before getting behind the wheel.
 This is required based on EU regulations for all bus and coach drivers since 2008.

 With CPC training, the goal is to make sure all drivers have the necessary qualifications to use a large vehicle such as a bus, coach, or lorry.

 It is designed to have two parts.
 The first part involves a basic qualification for new drivers, while the second part is designed to renew the CPC with set training every 5 years (35 hours minimum).

 Since this is a legal requirement, all professional drivers are expected to hold these licenses before driving.

 Who Doesn’t Require a Driver CPC?

 While it is rare, there are times where a driver may not require a Driver CPC.

 This can include those driving vehicles that are carrying heavy goods for non-commercial reasons (i.e. moving trucks from home A to home B).
 Since this is non-commercial and you are doing it for yourself, there’s no need for CPC training.